Charles Booker (American politician): 2020

 On January 5, 2020, Booker formally entered the 2020 U.S. Senate race in Kentucky.
-Booker's platform included universal health care, a Green New Deal to tackle climate change, systemic criminal justice reform and universal basic income.
+His platform included universal health care, a Green New Deal to tackle climate change, systemic criminal justice reform and universal basic income.
 During an interview with CNN on June 6, 2020, Booker stated, "we're building a grassroots campaign that has folks working from every part of a commonwealth," and "we've raised over a million dollars from regular folks because they know how important this moment is."
 As a progressive Democrat, Booker supported the Bernie Sanders 2020 presidential campaign.

 Booker received endorsements from nearly half of the Democrats in the Kentucky House of Representatives, celebrities, unions and organizations.
-He was endorsed by U.S. senators Elizabeth Warren and Bernie Sanders; U.S. representatives Alexandria Ocasio-Cortez and Ayanna Pressley; Tom Steyer; former U.S. secretary of housing and urban development, Julian Castro; Kentucky state senator Gerald Neal; former Kentucky secretary of state Alison Lundergan Grimes; actress Susan Sarandon; the Working Families Party; and the Sunrise Movement.
+He was endorsed by U.S. senators Elizabeth Warren and Bernie Sanders; U.S. representatives Alexandria Ocasio-Cortez and Ayanna Pressley; Tom Steyer; former U.S. secretary of housing and urban development, Julian Castro; Kentucky State Senator Gerald Neal; former Kentucky Secretary of State Alison Lundergan Grimes; actress Susan Sarandon; the Working Families Party; and the Sunrise Movement.
 The editorial boards of the Lexington Herald-Leader and The Courier Journal, Kentucky's two largest newspapers, also endorsed Booker.

 The campaign drew national attention in its closing weeks, as Booker swiftly closed a polling gap with McGrath, and because the winner would challenge the Republican leader in the Senate, Mitch McConnell.
 His surge came after his participation in protests over the death of Breonna Taylor.
 However, Booker ultimately lost to Amy McGrath, receiving 42.7% of the vote compared to McGrath's 45.4%.
 Upon conceding, Booker released a statement, reading in part:

 Don't ever let someone tell you what's impossible.
 Don't ever give up on your dreams for a brighter future.
 No matter where you are from, what color your skin is, how much money you have, who you love, what pronoun you use, whether you walk or use a wheelchair, or what you believe—you matter.
 You deserve a government that accounts for your humanity.
 From this moment on, let's take the frustration we feel and commit to fighting for change like never before.
 Let's dedicate to the work of beating Mitch, so that we can get him out of the way.
 Yes, I would love to be your nominee, but know I'm still by your side.
 Thank you for giving me this opportunity.
 Kentucky, I love you.
 From the hood to the holler.